apigee-labs/rapier/README.md

 ### Query Paths

 So far we have seen examples of APIs that are easy to navigate in a hypertext model.
-What if I want to include URLs in my API that allow the user to quickly locate a particular resource in the web without navigating the web from the beginning to find it?
+What if I want to include URLs in my API that allow the user to quickly locate a particular resource without navigating the web of resources from the root to find it?
 In Rapier, those sorts of URLs are called `Query URLs` and they are declared using `Query Paths`.
 A `Query Path` describes a pre-defined path though the web of resources for quickly locating resources.
 Each `Query Path` implies a URI or [URI Template](https://tools.ietf.org/html/rfc6570) that is part of the API.
 The following example should make this clearer.